popphp/popphp-framework/README.md

 ### Kettle CLI-Helper

-If choose to install the framework in a way that the `pop-kettle` CLI-helper script is not available in the main project folder (#3 and #4), you can place a copy of the script from the `vendor/popphp/pop-kettle/kettle` location:
+If choose to install the framework in a way that the `pop-kettle` CLI-helper script is not available in the main project folder (options 3 and 4), you can place a copy of the script from the `vendor/popphp/pop-kettle/kettle` location:

 ```bash
 $ cp vendor/popphp/popphp-framework/kettle .